Aquanty/rtd-hgs/docs/source/index.rst

 #. **act_energy** Activation energy of the reaction :math:`E_a` [J
    mol\ :math:`^{-1}`].

+| Computes a temperature dependent first-order decay coefficient,
+  :math:`\lambda` (Equation :ref:
-Computes a temperature dependent first-order decay coefficient, :math:`\lambda` (Equation :ref:`eq:6` ), according to the modified Arrhenius equation
+| ), according to the modified Arrhenius equation

   .. math:: \lambda = \alpha\cdot\exp\left[\frac{E_a(T_b - (T_r + 273.15))}{R \cdot T_b (T_r + 273.15)}\right],

   where :math:`T_b` is the temperature in Kelvin of the bulk porous medium and :math:`R` is the universal gas constant [J K\ :math:`^{-1}` mol\ :math:`^{-1}`].
 In order to use this command, the user must issue the command Solute 1d temperature profile once outside of the solute definition to define a depth-dependent 1-D temperature profile of the bulk porous medium.
 This command can be combined with the commands Nonlinear decay with saturation or Zoned nonlinear decay with saturation, for the same species, in which case the decay coefficients have a multiplicative effect.
 Note, however, that this command overrides the commands Decay constant and Zoned decay constant for the same species.

 --------------